nichy-consortium/nichy/docs/working_group/join_us.md

 # Useful information for new sites

-Interested in joining XYZ WG?
-Send us an email at mywg@email.org!
+Interested in joining NICHY?
+Please reach out to the working group chairs at yd.vanderwerf@amsterdamumc.nl and tt.dangvu@concordia.ca!